Avoiding the Chopping Block

 So, who to avoid?

 B) Rushing-dependent quarterbacks.
-Some quarterbacks who generate fantasy points through scrambling are always a danger for their owners.
+To be clear, I'm not talking about elite quarterbacks who can both run and pass well.
+I'm talking about quarterbacks who primarily generate fantasy points through scrambling.
 What happens when a wobbly-armed quarterback doesn’t break off a long scramble or score a rushing touchdown?
 You’re in trouble.

 C) Runners who can’t catch.
 Most of us (including this site) award points for receptions.
 Those points help balance out bad rushing games for runners.